mattcarras/Get-ProductKey/README.md

 work on the local machine.

 **.PARAMETER Computername**
    Strings.
 Name of the local or remote system/s.
+You may give multiple computernames.

 **.PARAMETER ShowOnlyValid**
    Switch.
 Output only fully valid entries (pingable, has WMI access).